Rome May 1, 2025

 Shopping Options on May 1st in Rome

 While many shops and markets may be closed on May 1st in Rome, the city center boasts numerous open establishments.
-Notably, the flagship store La Rinascente on Via del Tritone remains open until 11pm, offering ample shopping opportunities.
+Notably, the flagship store La Rinascente on Via del Tritone remains open until 9.30 pm (food hall until 11 pm) and offers numerous shopping opportunities.
 Additionally, Eataly, a renowned delicatessen located near Ostiense station (accessible via the Piramide metro station on Line B), welcomes shoppers until midnight.

 Enjoy the convenience of shopping in Rome on May 1st, with various options available for indulging in retail therapy.